dotvav/aasivak/README.md

 ## Example of HomeAssistant automation
-Hi-Kumo's weekly scheduler is annoyingly ignoring the swing mode and fan speed setup of my units, and always reset them to their default value when it sends an update (blowing directly downwards with "auto" speed).
+Hi-Kumo's weekly scheduler is annoyingly ignoring the swing mode and fan speed setup of my units, and always resets them to their default value when it sends an update (blowing directly downwards with "auto" speed).
 The AC unit is just over my bed and I hate getting blown hot air in my face while I sleep.
-I have set the below automation in homeassistant: whenever the fan_mode is set to 'off' (which means Hi-Kumo has sent a command to my unit) I reset it to 'both', and sets the fan speed to 'silent'.
-The only downside is that the unit is the 3 beeps that the AC unit makes (one because of the first Hi-Kumo command, one for resetting the swing mode, and one for resetting the fan speed).
+I have set the below automation in homeassistant: whenever the fan_mode is set to 'off' (which means Hi-Kumo has sent a command to my unit) I reset it to 'both', and set the fan speed to 'silent'.
+The only downside is the 3 beeps that the AC unit makes (one because of the first Hi-Kumo command, one for resetting the swing mode, and one for resetting the fan speed).

 ```yaml
 - id: '1234567890123'